Andrew Molera State Park: SPECIAL EVENTS/FILMING

 Although we have resumed accepting applications for Elopements and Film Permits, applications or permits may be cancelled with little-to-no notice in response to COVID-19.

 Please take this into consideration before submitting an application.

 (Updated May 1, 2021)

 Special Event Permits

-The parking lot may be suitable for race start/finish areas or for an aid station location with the approval of a Large Event – Special Event Permit.
+The parking lot may be suitable for race start/finish areas or for aid station locations with the approval of a Large Event – Special Event Permit.
 Large Event applications must be received at least sixty (60) days in advance of the event date in order to be considered.

-Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to receive an Elopement Special Event Information Packet, to check calender availability, Large Event permit information, or to apply for a Special Event Permit.
+Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to obtain an Elopement Special Event Information Packet, check calender availability, obtain Large Event permit information, or to apply for a Special Event Permit.

 Motion Picture and Still Photography Permits